jeel-9414/spotify-clone/README.md

 This project is an independent educational clone inspired by Spotify.

 It is **not affiliated with, endorsed by, or associated with Spotify**.

-Audio files are **not included** in this repository due to copyright considerations.

 ---